-Fuel costs constitute a significant portion of our total operating expenses, comprising 16.4% of total operating expenses during the three months ended March 31, 2004 and 14.8% in all of 2003 and 13.1% in 2002.
+Fuel costs constitute a significant portion of our total operating expenses, comprising 14.5% of total operating expenses in 2003 and 13.1% in 2002.
 Significant increases in fuel costs would harm our financial condition and results of operations.
-We estimate that during the three months ended March 31, 2004, and during the year ended December 31, 2003, a one-cent increase or decrease in the price per gallon of fuel expense would have increased our fuel expenses by \$0.9 million and \$3.9 million, respectively.
-Average fuel prices during 2003 were 11.8 cents higher than in 2002 and have continued to increase during the first three months of 2004.
+We estimate that during the year ended December 31, 2003 and during the year ended December 31, 2002, a one-cent increase in the price per gallon of fuel expense would have increased our fuel expenses by \$3.9 million and \$3.8 million, respectively.

-Historically, fuel costs have been unpredictable and subject to wide price fluctuations based on geopolitical issues and supply and demand.
+Historically, fuel costs have been subject to wide price fluctuations based on geopolitical issues and supply and demand.
 Fuel availability is also subject to periods of market surplus and shortage and is affected by demand for both home heating oil and gasoline.
 Because of the effect of these events on the price and availability of fuel, the cost and future availability of fuel cannot be predicted with any degree of certainty.
 In the event of a fuel supply shortage, higher fuel prices or the curtailment of scheduled service could result.
 Some of our competitors may have more leverage in obtaining fuel.
 We may be unable to offset increases in the price of fuel through higher fares.
 We utilize our fuel hedges or a form of insurance against significant increases in fuel prices.
 To hedge our exposure to fuel price fluctuations, we began purchasing primarily crude oil call options during 2000.
-At March 31, 2004, we had crude oil options in place to hedge approximately 40%, 38% and 7% of our expected fuel consumption in 2004, 2005 and 2006, respectively, at prices ranging from \$27 to \$29 per crude oil barrel.
+At December 31, 2003, we had crude oil options in place to hedge approximately 33% of our 2004 expected jet fuel requirements.
 Even with hedges, we are substantially exposed to increases in jet fuel costs.